themanhimeslf/McAnarchyServerFiler/Logger/planlegging.md

     ---SERVERSTATS---

-    Follow the installation instructions provided on the GitHub page. https://github.com/diced/ServerStats
+    Follow the installation instructions on this github page. https://github.com/diced/ServerStats

     Customize the settings to match your server's requirements.